foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_gru.rst

    \end{bmatrix}
 ..

-This kernel implies sequential processing of the set of inputs vectors which is passed by input tensor of shape (batch_size, N) where N is the length of the single frame :math:`x_{t}` .
+This kernel implies sequential processing of the set of inputs vectors (or timesteps) which is passed by input tensor of shape (sequence_length, N) where N is the length of the single frame :math:`x_{t}` .
 Both directions of processing (forward and backward) are supported and defined by cfg structure.
 The Kernel can output the bunch of results for according to each step of processing, or only the last one in the sequence.